Hong Kong loses lustre as retail units go vacant and big brands look to China

 Hainan also accounted for 13 per cent of China's domestic luxury spend in 2021 versus 6 per cent pre-pandemic, and tax regulations are set to ease further, allowing more duty-free stores to open.

-That helped China's domestic luxury sales double to 471 billion yuan ($68.8 billion) in 2021 from 2019, according to Bain.
-That outstripped total Hong Kong retail sales from a peak hit in 2013 at HK$494.5 billion ($63.0 billion), according to the city's statistics department.
+That helped China's domestic luxury sales double to 471 billion yuan (US$68.8 billion) in 2021 from 2019, according to Bain.
+That outstripped total Hong Kong retail sales from a peak hit in 2013 at HK$494.5 billion (US$63.0 billion), according to the city's statistics department.

 This imbalance in favour of increasing sales in China had big luxury brands opening stores across the country over the last few years, according to filings and company websites.